RemoteMedia/HomeServer/README.md

 # HomeServer
-Home server creation using Docker, Docker-Compose, Traefik v2, Authelia and Restic
+Home server creation using Docker, Docker-Compose, Traefik v2, Basic Authentication or Authelia and Docker Socket Proxy.

+A list of other apps currently compiled can be found <here>